 During my book promotion series, I was grateful to spend time with three amazing women Anne, Nichole, and Lori.
-During each of our conversations, we spoke about the similarities in our lifestyles adjacent to the public eye.
+Each of our conversations covered various topics.
+We spoke about the similarities in our lifestyles adjacent to the public eye.
 We also discussed our differences and how those are strengths.

 As I explained to Lori, if she were to walk into a women’s bible study along with Anne, Nichole, and myself we would all attend for the same reason.
 Our desire would be first and foremost to study God’s word in community with other women.
 We may also be longing to build deeper friendships with other believers.